 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 To become an environmental scientist, you’ll need to have a bachelors degree in a relevant subject such as environmental science, environmental engineering or environmental bioscience.
 It’s also possible to get into this career with a related scientific degree such as microbiology, chemistry, geoscience or physics.
 It is also common for environmental scientists to have achieved a postgraduate qualification such as a masters or PhD, which may be necessary for career progression.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Gaining relevant voluntary or paid experience is beneficial to making a graduate application.
 You might be able to find paid work experience with local authorities or large employers.
 There may also be volunteering opportunities within non-governmental organisations and environment charities.
 Joining the IEMA can also be useful for finding work experience opportunities.